maragall/image-stitcher/README.md

 ## Setup

-This repository uses [uv](https://docs.astral.sh/uv/) to manage its environment.
+This repository uses [uv](https://docs.astral.sh/uv/) to manage its environment and dependencies.
 If you don't already have it, install from https://docs.astral.sh/uv/getting-started/installation/.